mteillet/maya-renderman-scripts/README.md

 # AlembicRelativeRepath.py
 This scripts allow you to remerge the alembic broken links to the correct ones when you change your project location.

 It selects all the alembic nodes from your scene containing the string "cache/alembic" and replaces the characters before that by the current set project path.

-Then it remerges the alembic files and deletes the ancient Alembic nodes which had the broken paths
+Then it remerges the alembic files and deletes the ancient Alembic nodes which had the broken paths.